crunch horizontal sheath

 Sheath Design Inspiration

 I’ve never had a Leatherman before and was quite pleasantly surprised by the quality of the included nylon sheath.
 However, just as I’ve been dreaming about getting a Crunch, I’ve also been dreaming about getting a ZapWizard-style sheath for it (at time of writing, he hasn’t designed one yet and as the Crunch is a niche discontinued product, he probably never will).
-Just in case someone had already designed something similar, I did some research and only found 2 Leatherman Crunch sheaths on Etsy at time of writing.
-One is magnetic looks insecure while the other one appears to have unnecessary bulk.
-Needless to say, I had to design my own so I did.
+I think the beauty of ZapWizard‘s designs comes from their pragmatism and minimalism; it’s as if the bare tool just sticks onto a belt.

 My Design

-Most Leatherman multitools that ZapWizard designs for have spring-operated metal tabs (as part of the tool) that he uses to lock in the tool which allows for a metal on plastic action that’s resistant to wear.
-In a similar way, I designed in some nubs which engage with the Crunch’s plier head which sticks out when folded.
-While I didn’t cut out slits to turn it into a compliant mechanism, the tool snaps in satisfyingly and holds the tool reliably.
-This might eventually wear out the sheath long-term but I want to test my design out for a while to identify other problems as well before addressing it.
-I want to eventually finalise a design worth committing to nylon sintering like ZapWizard‘s.
+While I didn’t cut the slits out, turning it into a compliant mechanism, the tool snaps in satisfyingly and holds the tool reliably.
+This might eventually wear out the sheath long-term but I want to field test my design so I can discover all the other problems that might arise first.
+It’s a good thing I did, because I immediately found some issues.
+I want to eventually finalize a design worth committing to nylon sintering like ZapWizard‘s.

-Future Projects
+Future Crunch Projects

 In terms of other Crunch projects, I want to mod the tools (most of these ideas are from ZapWizard).
 While I’m incredibly happy with the vice grips (which have seen a lot of use already), the tool selection seems a bit lacking.
 Currently, the only tool mod that exists for the Crunch is a hammer which just feels wrong; surely whacking the handle sideways into the screw can’t be good for your tool.
-The serrated blade is fine but most of my knifework is with craft blades; I’m looking at making a exacto blade or scalpel holder.
-There’s 2 flat heads and a 3D Phillips which are fine but I more often use smaller bits so a 4mm precision bit holder (with built-in bottle opener) would be much more useful to me.
-The existing built-in bottle opener is surprisingly good (barely dents the cap) but it’s part of the smaller flat head.
-Also I have no use for a file so maybe I could use a T-shank holder and attach a saw.

-Reprint
+Update 0: Reprint

 My original PLA print started bending and finally snapped after a few weeks so I reprinted it in PETG.
 It locks in just as well, possibly better, and it also is showing no sign of fatigue.
 I’ll update this post if it breaks again.